-ARTICLE XVI: PHOSPHORUS CONTROL STANDARDS
+ARTICLE XIV: PHOSPHORUS CONTROL STANDARDS

-1. All subdivisions shall adhere to the Phosphorous Control Standards according to the Maine Department of Environmental Protection's March 2016 Maine Stormwater Management Design Manual, Volume II Phosphorous Control Manual, including the phosphorous allocations for specific great ponds in Appendix C of the Maine Stormwater Management Design Manual, Phosphorus Control Manual Volume II, March 2016.
-To the maximum extent feasible, phosphorous control measures shall include reliance on natural vegetation buffer areas.
+1. All subdivisions shall adhere to the Phosphorous Control Standards according to the Maine Department of Environmental Protection's March 2016 Maine Stormwater Management Design Manual, Volume II Phosphorous Control Manual, including the phosphorous allocations for specific great ponds in Appendix C. To the maximum extent feasible, phosphorous control measures shall include reliance on natural vegetation buffer areas.
 Engineered phosphorous control systems shall be routinely inspected and maintained in accordance with the subdivision's inspection and maintenance plan to ensure long-term effectiveness and proper operation.

-ARTICLE XVII: WAIVERS
+ARTICLE XV: WAIVERS

-- 1. Where the Board makes written finding of fact that there are special circumstances of a particular lot proposed to be subdivided, it may waive portions of the submission requirements or the standards, unless otherwise indicated in the regulations, to permit a more practical and economic development, provided the waivers do not have the effect of nullifying the intent and purpose of the Belgrade Comprehensive Plan, the Shoreland Zoning Ordinance, or these regulations. - 2.
+- Where the Board makes written finding of fact that there are special circumstances of a particular lot proposed to be subdivided, it may waive portions of the submission requirements or the standards, unless otherwise indicated in the regulations, to permit a more practical and economic development, provided the waivers do not have the effect of nullifying the intent and purpose of the Belgrade Comprehensive Plan, the Shore land Zoning Ordinance, or these regulations. - 2.
 Where the Board makes written findings of fact that due to special circumstances of a particular lot proposed to be subdivided, the provision of certain required improvements is not requisite to provide for the public health, safety or welfare, or are inappropriate because of inadequate or lacking connecting facilities adjacent to or in proximity of the proposed subdivision, it may waive the requirements for such improvements, subject to appropriate conditions. - 3.
-In granting waivers to any of these regulations in accordance with Article XVII.1 and Article XVII.2, the Board shall require such conditions as will assure the objectives of these regulations are met. - 4.
+In granting waivers to any of these regulations in accordance with Section 13.1 and 13.2 the Board shall require such conditions as will assure the objectives of these regulations are met. - 4.
 Waivers to be shown on final plan.
 When the Board grants a waiver to any of the improvements required by these regulations, the Final Plan, to be recorded at the Registry of Deeds, shall indicate the waivers granted and the date on which they were granted.

-ARTICLE XVIIIS: APPEALS
+ARTICLE XVI: APPEALS